mikehostetler/amplify/store/readme.md

 Cookies will never automatically become the default storage type because of the bandwidth and performance overhead incurred for all requests.

+In order to use cookies as part of `amplify.store`, you must include the JSON cookies plugin.
+The plugin comes as part of the amplify download.
+You can download the plugin seperately [on GitHub](http://github.com/appendto/jquery-jsoncookie)

 ## Examples

 ### Store data with amplify storage picking the default storage technology: